Warehouse and Logistics CGI Studio

 Same verified scheme at night.
 Perimeter LED lighting, illuminated EV charging canopies, controlled yard floodlights, and reception interior glow confirm that the net zero scheme reads as an operational 24-hour asset rather than a daytime marketing render.

-• Waste-heat recovery routing: District-network connections with heat exchangers, pipework, and tie-in points visible.
+District-network connections with heat exchangers, pipework runs, and tie-in points drawn at surveyed positions.

 Planning Accuracy and Warehouse CGI Deliverables

-A typical deliverable set includes planning stills, marketing hero images, aerial estate views, street-level perspectives, and cropped assets for brochures or investor decks.
-Because these outputs are generated from one coordinated 3D model, the cladding specification, service-yard geometry, and site context remain consistent across every file.
+StratumCGI ships each package with planning stills, marketing hero images, aerial estate views, street-level perspectives, and cropped assets sized for brochures and investor decks.
+Cladding specification, service-yard geometry, and site context stay consistent across every file because every output renders from the same source geometry.

-Early briefing confirms camera positions, priority viewpoints, operational features, and approval dates before production starts.
-That preserves alignment between the visual package, planning submission programmes, pre-let launch dates, and internal investment reviews on fast-moving UK logistics developments.
-Clients can then route the same approved geometry through StratumCGI's five-stage production process without rebuilding the proposal for each audience.
+The discovery brief locks camera positions, priority viewpoints, operational features, and approval dates before production starts.
+Locking those dates upfront keeps the visual package aligned with planning submission programmes, pre-let launch windows, and internal investment reviews on UK logistics developments where the leasing window is short.
+Clients then route the same approved geometry through StratumCGI's five-stage production process without rebuilding the proposal for each audience.

 Technical Verification for Planning-Grade Warehouse CGI

-When the brief includes OS mapping, supplied BIM geometry, or verified site photography, StratumCGI folds those references into the base model before final rendering starts.
-That keeps the warehouse envelope, yard datum, dock height, and screening strategy aligned with the material used by the local planning authority and the wider consultant team.
+The consultant drawings, BIM geometry, OS mapping, and verified site photography listed above are folded into the base model before final rendering starts.
+The warehouse envelope, yard datum, dock height, and screening strategy then stay aligned with the material the planning authority and the consultant team are already working from, so the render reads as agreed evidence rather than as a separate creative artefact.

 Warehouse CGI now needs to show more than cladding and dock count.
 Developers, investors, and planning teams often need the imagery to make BREEAM ambition, EPC A intent, PV roof arrays, EV charging, SUDS features, biodiversity net gain areas, and landscape buffers legible in the same frame.